JAYASREE24032006/Ex-3-CD-Lab/README.md

 ## RESULT :

-A YACC program to recognize a valid arithmetic expression that uses operator +,-,* and / is executed successfully and the output is verified.
+A YACC program to recognize a valid arithmetic expression that uses operator +,-,* and / is executed successfully and the output is verified Successfully.